What is fuel poverty?

 Energy Projects Plus are a charity who manage the local Energy Advice Line.

 They offer Sefton residents free and impartial advice on energy efficiency around the home, renewable energy and information about the latest grants and discounts available.
-Use the online tool to find out more or call 0800 043 0151 (open mon-fri 9am-5pm).
+To find out more, or to refer yourself to their service, call the Save Energy Advice Line free on 0800 043 0151 (open Mon-Fri 9am-5pm), or email firstname.lastname@example.org, or use their “contact us” form to request a call back from an energy advisor.

 Funding for First Time Central Heating